SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

     ....
 ```

-There is one requirement you must follow if you wish to use the `AddHystrixCommand()` extension methods.
-When you define your HystrixCommand, you need to make sure you define a public constructor for your command in which the first argument is a `IHystrixCommandOptions`. (i.e. `HystrixCommandOptions`).
-You don't need to create or populate the contents `IHystrixCommandOptions`; instead the extension method will do that for you by using the configuration data you provide in the method call.
+There is one important requirement you must follow if you wish to use the `AddHystrixCommand()` extension methods.
+When you define your HystrixCommand, you need to make sure you define a public constructor for your command and the first argument must be a `IHystrixCommandOptions`. (i.e. `HystrixCommandOptions`).
+You don't need to create or populate the contents `IHystrixCommandOptions`; instead the `AddHystrixCommand()` extension method will do that for you by using the configuration data you provide in the method call.

 Here is an example illustrating how to define a compatible constructor.
-Notice that `FortuneService` inherits from `HystrixCommand<string`, so thereby its a command which returns results of type `string`.
-Notice the constructor has as a first argument `IHystrixCommandOptions` and also note you can add additional constructor arguments.
+Notice that `FortuneService` inherits from `HystrixCommand<string>`; its a command which returns results of type `string`.
+Notice that the constructor has, as a first argument, `IHystrixCommandOptions` and also note you can add additional constructor arguments; but the first must be a `IHystrixCommandOptions`.

 ```
 public class FortuneService : HystrixCommand<string>, IFortuneService